BenceLovas/beo-surface/README.md

 # UX improvements

+- create tutorial that walks you through the page
 - color picker appear nicely
+- should the skill/emp addition form visible all the time?

 - skill multiple selector - corner not rounded after selected state
 - don't show colors that have been picked (color picker)